 Some things to really remember: Oklahoma City fell behind 20 points in the second half.
 They really have no one to blame for this lost but themselves, even if the L2M report says the officials messed up.
 Westbrook’s deplorable 2-of-12 start didn’t help and did Carmelo Anthony actually play tonight?

 The Thunder now quickly regroup and head back to Oklahoma City where they’ll throw down with the New Orleans Pelicans.
 New Orleans will be short staffed due to all of the trades and injuries.
 Nikola Mirotic isn’t expected to be with New Orleans yet.
 So, the Pelicans may be short staffed.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!